peschue/ai4eu-sudoku/README.md

 You extract host and port from the `REMOTE_REPO` where you pushed your images (see above).

-Images are
+Images are tagged as

-* `tutorials/sudoku/ai4eu-sudoku-gui`
+* `gui-<version>`
-* `tutorials/sudoku/ai4eu-sudoku-designevaluator`
+* `evaluator-<version>`
-* `tutorials/sudoku/ai4eu-sudoku-aspsolver`
+* `aspsolver-<version>`

-Tags are defined in `versions.sh`.
+Versions are defined in the top of `helper.py`.

 The protobuf files to upload are in directory `acumos/`.

 Finally, once the model is "on-boarded" the category needs to be set in "My Models" -> select model -> "Manage Model" -> "Publish to Marketplace" -> "Model Category".
 (You can ignore error message about author name, you can choose "Data Transformer" and "Scikit-learn" for all models.)

+# Development Documentation

-# Protobuf Issues
+## Protobuf Files

-We have 4 protobuf files.
+We have 6 protobuf files.

+* 3 protobuf files used within components, they use `import` statement to avoid code duplication.

+  The script `./helper.py populate-protobufs` manages these files, they must be copied to ecah subdirectory where they are used because of safety restrictions of docker.

+  The files that you should hand-edit are:

+  * `aspsolver/asp.proto`
+  * `evaluator/sudoku-design-evaluator.proto`
+  * `gui/sudoku-gui.proto`

-3 protobuf files for components.
+* 3 protobuf files to be uploaded to Acumos (it currently does not support `import`).
-1 protobuf file for the orchestrator.

-We only need the orchestrator protobuf file, because otherwise we will get name clashes because certain classes are defined in multiple compilation units.
-The orchestrator file contains all definitions of all components, but each definition only once.
+  They are in directory `acumos/`.

+WP3 is working on improving this situation so that only one version of each protobuf file is required.

-# Representation
+## Representation

 The Sudoku field is represented as follows: